Böötle: Schwimmer und Boote im blauen Wasser der Schweiz im Sommer.

 Alter Rhein Böötle Binnenkanal RheintalRheintal Böötle (Foto Seraina Zellweger)

-The Thur is considered a torrent and is also suitable in places for a Böötle.
-The Thur is particularly scenic on its way to the High Rhine.
-A very beautiful stretch leads from Gütighausen to Andelfingen.
-You need about three hours for just under ten km.
-If you still haven't had enough, the ride simply continues.
-In Flaach is the last exit before the mouth of the Rhine.
-After that, there is no further exit point because of the Nature Reserve Thurauen before the Mouth of the High Rhine.
+The Thur is considered a wild stream and is partially suitable for a boat trip.
+The Thur on the way to the High Rhine is especially scenic.
+A really nice stretch goes from Gütighausen to Andelfingen.
+You’ll need about three hours to cover nearly ten km.
+If you’re not done yet, you can just keep going.
+In Flaach, you’ll find the last place to get out before flowing into the Rhine.
+After that, due to the Thurauen nature reserve before the inflow into the High Rhine, there’s no more exit point.
 Swimming is also not allowed here.
-The next exit is then possible in Rüdlingen after a total of 17 km and 4.5 hours.
+The next exit is then in Rüdlingen after a total of 17 km and 4.5 hours.

-The water level can also rise quickly in the last section of the river after major rainfall in the headwaters.
+The water level can rise quickly in the last section of the river after heavy rain in the source area.
 The recommended water flow rate is between 10 and 100 m3/s.

-• Gütighausen left side of river at Asperhof (Thur parking lot)
+• Gütighausen left riverbank at Asperhof (Thur parking lot)

-• before the Thur bridge in Gütighausen on the right side of the river; this place is often used and the parking lot is often very full (if there is no parking space left at the bridge, you go about 80 m further to the right onto a field strip), watering in is easy here
+• before the Thur Bridge in Gütighausen on the right riverbank; this spot is commonly used and the parking lot is often very full (if there’s no parking left at the bridge, you can drive about 80 m further right to a field strip), it’s easy to launch here

-• The cantonal police of Thurgau has published a leaflet on the Thur-Böötle.
-In this leaflet there is an urgent warning against driving on the stretch between the Altiker bridge near Altikon and the Thurgau border.
-However, safe navigation is possible from the height of Asperhof / Gütighausen.
+• The Thurgau cantonal police has issued a brochure for the Thur-Boat Trip.
+It strongly warns against navigating the stretch between the Altiker Bridge in Altikon and the Thurgau border.
+However, it’s safe to navigate from the height of Asperhof / Gütighausen.

-• At the Thurspitz, i.e. the confluence with the High Rhine, turbulence is possible.
+• At Thurspitz, the inflow into the High Rhine, whirlpools are possible.

-• Flaach Thurbrücke right last watering place before the mouth of the Rhine, parking spaces available, but scattered further away in the forest
+• Flaach Thur Bridge right last exit point before the Rhine inflow, parking is available but scattered further away in the woods

 Böötle Guide ThurThur